FriendsOfCake/CakePdf/README.md

   * cwd: current working directory (Only for wkhtmltopdf)
   * options: Engine specific options.
 Currently used for following engine:
     * `WkHtmlToPdfEngine`: The options are passed as CLI arguments
+    * `WeasyprintEngine`: The options are passed as CLI arguments
     * `TexToPdfEngine`: The options are passed as CLI arguments
     * `DomPdfEngine`: The options are passed to constructor of `Dompdf` class
     * `MpdfEngine`: The options are passed to constructor of `Mpdf` class